thosgood/this-weeks-finds/markdown/101-150/week138.md

 I should add that there are lots of ways to soup up the basic Hartle-Hawking formula.
 If we have other fields around besides gravity, we just throw them into the action in the action in the obvious way and integrate over them too.
-If our manifold X representing space is not a 3-sphere, we can pick some other 4-manifold having it as boundary.
-If we can't make up our mind which 4-manifold to use, we can try a "sum over topologies", summing over all 4-manifolds with X as boundary.
-We can do this even when X is a 3-sphere, actually - but it's a bit controversial whether we should, and also whether the sum converges.
+If our manifold $X$ representing space is not a 3-sphere, we can pick some other 4-manifold having it as boundary.
+If we can't make up our mind which 4-manifold to use, we can try a "sum over topologies", summing over all 4-manifolds with $X$ as boundary.
+We can do this even when $X$ is a 3-sphere, actually --- but it's a bit controversial whether we should, and also whether the sum converges.

 Well, there's a lot more to say, like what the physical interpretation of the Hartle-Hawking formula is, and what predicts.
-It's actually quite cool - in a sense, it says that the universe tunnelled into being out of nothingness!
-But that sounds like a bunch of nonsense - the sort of fluff they write on the front of science magazines to sell copies.
+It's actually quite cool --- in a sense, it says that the universe tunnelled into being out of nothingness!
+But that sounds like a bunch of nonsense --- the sort of fluff they write on the front of science magazines to sell copies.
 To really explain it takes quite a bit more work.
 And unfortunately, it's just about dinner-time, so I want to stop now.